-If you’re looking for great scenery and a peaceful, relaxing outing do the Murphy Point Canyonlands hike in the Island in the Sky area.
-It’s all of 1.8 miles one way to the Murphy Point Overlook – with 150 feet of elevation.
-Once there the views of the western end of Island in the Sky are superb.
-Reportedly this is a good hike for the morning when the lighting is good or of course at sunset.
+If you’re looking for great scenery and a peaceful, relaxing outing do the Murphy Point Canyonlands hike in the Island in the Sky area of Canyonlands National Park.
+It’s all of 1.8 miles one way to the Murphy Point Overlook – with 150 feet of elevation gain.
+Once there, the views of the western end of Island in the Sky are superb.
+Reportedly this is a good hike for the morning when the lighting is good and of course at sunset.

 I have a tendency to choose longer, harder hikes but sometimes that’s not the right choice.
 This was one of those times.
 We’d already checked out the short 1.0 mile loop hike around the famous Mesa Arch so the Murphy Point hike in Canyonlands was a good place to have lunch and yet be back in time for some R&R before dinner.
 I had to remind myself that I was on a holiday and I didn’t have to go at my usual frantic pace.